 The Cabinet Representative is the SIG's official voice in the SIG Cabinet and, therefore, should be intimately familiar with the goals and desires of the specific SIG, as well as the overall SIG and ASIS&T goals.
 Cabinet Representatives must also be willing communicators, since they must report to the SIGs on all matters addressed by the Cabinet.
 The most effective representatives are often immediate past chairs of SIGs, since these individuals have spent several years working within their chosen SIGs and observing the actions of other SIGs.
 Cabinet Representatives may serve in other SIG offices concurrently.
-If a SIG has only one officer (Chair), this person is by default the Cabinet Representative is elected or nominated prior to the next Annual Meeting of the Cabinet.
+If a SIG has only one officer (Chair), this person is by default the Cabinet Representative.
+It is the Chair's responsibility to ensure that a Cabinet Representative is elected or nominated prior to the next Annual Meeting of the Cabinet.